intel/CPU-Manager-for-Kubernetes/docs/user.md

 The figure illustrates a few important points:

-- The [CMK configuration directory][doc-config] must be mounted into the container at a path that matches the value of `--config-dir`.
 - The host [procfs][procfs] must be mounted into the container at a path that matches the value of the `CMK_PROC_FS` environment variable.
 Since bind-mounting over the top of the procfs at `/proc` from inside the pid namespace would